CostinV92/self-hosted-services/README.md

 # lab-infra

-Docker infrastructure for self hosted services.
-The infrastructure is thought as a reverse proxy serving diferrent services.
-The `example-landing-page` is a static link tree like web page, created by [Ungeschneuer](https://github.com/ungeschneuer).

 ## Services

 - [authentik](https://github.com/goauthentik/authentik): an open-source Identity Provider that emphasizes flexibility and versatility, with support for a wide set of protocols.